danielgaio/local_ai_agent/CODE_ACTIONS.md

 - Prints found in: `src/cli/main.py` (many user-facing prints and error prints)
 - Broad excepts found in: `src/llm/providers.py`, `src/conversation/enrichment.py`, `src/conversation/validation.py`, `src/conversation/history.py`
 - Env/config entrypoints: `src/core/config.py` (MODEL_PROVIDER, USE_DUMMY, flags)

-## Next recommended step (I can implement)

-Start with the compatibility shim (`main.py`) and then a small logging/exception hygiene PR for `src/cli/main.py`.
-These are small, low-risk, fix common test issues, and will make subsequent changes easier to test.

-If you want, I will implement the shim now and run the test suite.
-Tell me to proceed and I'll: add the file, run pytest, and report results.

-End of file.